doroshenko-viktor/doroshenko-viktor.github.io/content/blog/rust/documenting.md

 `./target/doc` directory inside of the project.

 `cargo doc --open` command not only compiles documentation, but also opens it in the browser.

+`//!` declaration used to create documentation for comments.
+Usually it used for documenting crates or modules.

 ## Doc Comments Structure